jackdewinter/pymarkdown/readme.md

 - 270 and check for indent levels after
 - make sure __rehydrate_unordered_list_start and __rehydrate_ordered_list_start similar,
   refactor is possible
+- verify that rehydrate, leading_text_index and list's version match up with expected at end of verify
+- verify that rehydrate, leading_text_index and list's version match up with expected at end of markdown gen

 ## Bugs - Tokenization